Nonprofit Law in India

 Societies are governed by the Societies Registration Act (1860), which is a national-level Act.
 Many states have variants of the Act.

 Societies are similar in character to trusts, although there are a few essential differences, including that a minimum of seven members are required to form a society.
 The members must register the society with the relevant state Registrar of Societies to be eligible for tax-exempt status.
 A registration application includes the society's memorandum of association and rules and regulations.
 In general, Indian citizens serve as members of the managing committee or governing council of societies, although there is no prohibition in the Societies Registration Act against non-natural (legal) persons or foreigners serving in this capacity.
+However, a Society that is registered under FCRA cannot have foreign nationals on its governing board.

 According to Section 20 of the Societies Registration Act, the types of societies that may be registered under the Act include, but are not limited to, the following: